Gerard Malouf & Partners manage cases for clients across all areas of Personal Injury Law, Inheritance Disputes and Superannuation Disputes.

 This can include negligence in the type of medication given to the resident, the dosage or number of medications given, the method of medication administration, the timing of medication administration, and failure to properly document all medications and administration processes.

 A surgical error can cause infection, sepsis, amputation, disability, or even death.
 Surgical aftercare is often provided in the nursing home and is a point at which elderly patients are particularly vulnerable.
-Medical negligence is often seen in nursing home situations.
+Medical negligence is often seen in these nursing home situations.

 Untreated, even the most minor infections can swiftly escalate into life-threatening illnesses.
 Medical neglect such as failing to treat an infection (such as a UTI or an ear infection) can lead to extreme illness and even death.

 Residents can be put at serious risk due to any failure to accurately diagnose life-threatening illnesses and provide timely referrals to appropriate medical specialists.
+This can be considered physical abuse.Â

 Many residents require supervision and help regarding bedding, personal care, showering and general hygiene.
 Failure on the part of the nursing home staff to provide oversight and assistance is a failure to discharge the duty of care.